 Don’t post too close to the edge of the screen.
 This can make interactive stories features like polls hard for the watcher to engage with.
 Also, your audience is watching your stories on different size screens.
 You don’t control how they are seeing your content.
 By keeping important elements like text centrally located, you can ensure it will be clear.

 Format your stories vertically.
 Like it or not, most of today’s content will be viewed on a mobile phone.
 And as a mobile-first app, Instagram and its Stories were built to be enjoyed the way you hold your phone, vertically.
 The simplest way to do this is to start with a video or a photograph that was taken vertically, but if that’s not an option, there are a number of apps available that have Stories templates you can use to format your slides properly.
-Try Adobe Spark, Ripl, or HypeType.
+Try Adobe Express, Ripl, or HypeType.

 Include Hashtags and Location tagging.
 These features will help your content to get more impressions and appear earlier in your audience’s feed of Stories.